radon-h2020/radon-demonstrator/labs/gmt-ide.md

   ![](img/GMT-add-model.png)
 - Give it a name (eg. "serverless-todo") and click add
-- Click on the Topology Template tab, and the open editor button.
+- Click on the Topology Template tab, and click the `open editor` button.

 ## Node Types